Bangladesh opposition leader’s motorcade allegedly attacked

 - Delta says no more support kittens, puppies on flights

-Since Monday when election campaigning began at least two people have died and dozens have been injured in different clashes across the country.
+At least two people have died and dozens have been injured in different clashes across the country since election campaigning began Monday.
+Two supporters of the ruling party died when rival groups clashed after the campaigns kicked off.

+Such violence is common around elections in Bangladesh, a parliamentary democracy.
+While clashes happen usually between rival political parties, infighting is also common after aspirants fail to win nominations.
+So far, however, there has been less campaign-related violence than in previous years.

-The opposition says such attacks are designed to weaken them ahead of the poll.
+The opposition said such attacks are designed to weaken them ahead of the poll, while the ruling party said the opposition was out to destabilize the election process, fearing defeat.

+Hossain has emerged as a strong challenger to Hasina since the country’s main opposition Bangladesh Nationalist Party led by former Prime Minister Khaleda Zia joined his opposition alliance front.
+Jamaat-e-Islami, the largest Islamist party in Bangladesh, has also joined the front.
+Most of its leaders have been hanged under Hasina for crimes stemming from the war for independence in 1971.

+On Dec.
+14, 1971 dozens of teachers, journalists and cultural personalities were kidnapped and killed by Bangladeshi collaborators of Pakistani soldiers.
+Bangladesh won the war two days later.